dsmf/jxls_try_reproduce_NPE_ExpressionEvaluatorFactory/README.md

-# JXLS + Spring Boot: Trial to reproduce NullPointerException on ExpressionEvaluatorFactoryHolder
+# JXLS + Spring Boot: Trial to reproduce NullPointerException on ExpressionEvaluatorFactoryHolder in simple demo project

 for https://github.com/jxlsteam/jxls/discussions/276

+## Context

+Issue occurs in real project when we package our app with spring-boot-maven-plugin.
+All is well if application class is started directly in IntelliJ.
+However if we start the packaged app from command line we get the error.

 ```
 Caused by: java.lang.reflect.InvocationTargetException: null